GoogleCloudPlatform/flask-talisman/README.rst

 Feature Policy has been split into Permissions Policy and Document Policy but at this writing `browser support of Document Policy is very limited <https://caniuse.com/document-policy>`_, and it is recommended to still set the ``Feature-Policy`` HTTP Header.
+Document Policy support is included in Talisman for when this becomes more widely supported.

 The default permissions policy is empty, as this is the default expected behaviour.
-Note that the Document Policy is still an `editors draft <https://w3c.github.io/webappsec-feature-policy/document-policy.html>`_.
+Note that the Document Policy is still an `Editors Draft <https://w3c.github.io/webappsec-feature-policy/document-policy.html>`_.

 Document Policy can be set either using a dictionary, or using a string.